 We know that paying for college can be hard to navigate, so we created a guide to help you through the process.
 The financial aid guide includes helpful resources and information about scholarship and grant opportunities, the benefits of self-pay, responsible borrowing and repayment.
 We also included several how-to guides to help you through the FAFSA or other documentation that you may need throughout your educational journey.
 The guide to financial aid starts here: Your Guide to Financial Aid.

 Understanding the basics of financial management (including loan management) is a vital skill for financial health and wellness.
-You can review your own Federal Student Aid debt and better understand your loans through the Financial Aid Awareness Counseling Tool available through the Department of Education's website.
-You will need your FSA ID to login and see your specific Federal Student Aid debt, but you may also complete the counseling session without logging in.
+You can review your own Federal Student Aid debt and better understand your loans through the Loan Simulator available on the Department of Education’s website.
+You will need your FSA ID to log in and see your specific Federal Student Aid debt, but you may also complete the counseling session without logging in.

 Test your loan “cents” and challenge your friends with the Money$marts: Right or Wrong?
 Game